Arboretum Drive Volunteers

 prioritize the needs of the garden and are able to accomplish the work on their own.
 Tools and materials

 are provided.
-An AA degree in horticulture or related field, or work equivalent is required.
+An AA degree in horticulture or related field, or work equivalent is preferred.
 D.I.G. volunteers must have knowledge of soils, pruning and plant identification.

 Although flexible, D.I.G. volunteers are expected to be able to commit a minimum of 3 hours per week for at least 1 years' time.

-This position is not currently available Library Assistant
+This position is not currently available Rare Care General Assistant

 This position is not currently available Rare Care Rare Plant Monitor

-Minimum commitment includes attendance at an all-day training session and Completion of at least two monitoring assignments over two years.
-Each assignment may require two site visits.
+Minimum commitment includes attendance at an all-day training session (2023 will be virtual) and completion of at least two monitoring assignments over the first two years as a trained monitor.

-This position is not currently available Rare Care Seed Vault Assistant
+This position is not currently available Rare Care Seed Collector

 Help Rare Care preserve seeds of rare plants for perpetuity.
 Seed vault assistants help with cleaning, counting and packaging seeds of rare native plants for long-term storage in the Miller Seed Vault.
 Volunteers work in the Miller Seed Vault processing room, a climate-controlled environment with an ambient temperature of 57 degrees F and a relative humidity of 22%.
 Working with seeds requires a strong attention to detail.
 You'll handle very small seeds with hand tools.
 For more information about the seed vault, visit the